Digital Piano Expert

 Where Did Sheet Music Come From?

-It wasn’t until 1877 when Thomas Edison demonstrated his newly-invented phonograph by recording himself singing “Mary Had a Little Lamb.”
+It wasn’t until 1877 that Thomas Edison demonstrated his newly-invented phonograph by recording himself singing “Mary Had a Little Lamb.”
 That was the first time anyone had ever heard live music played back.

 Image via Pexels